-Sections 7.1 - 7.8 summarize by region the final mapping results following the mapping adjustments outlined previously and highlight the mapped resources compliance with the criteria outlined in the Methodology (Appendix A).
+Sections 7.1 - 7.8 summarize by region the final mapping results included with the January 2023 Proposed Decision following the mapping adjustments outlined previously and highlight the mapped resources compliance with the criteria outlined in the Methodology (Appendix A).
 Each section below summarizes the resources mapped to the region, the 2035 mapped resources compliance with the busbar mapping criteria, and key transmission implications of the mapping.
-The Final Mapping Dashboards (Appendix B for 2033 and Appendix C for 2035) contain the full details of these updated mappings and the full busbar mapping criteria analysis.
+The Final Mapping Dashboards for the Proposed Decision (Appendix B for 2033 and Appendix C for 2035) contain the full details of these updated mappings and the full busbar mapping criteria analysis.
 Table 24 shows the final mapped resources by resource type and RESOLVE resource area for 2035, while Table 25 the final battery storage mapping alignment with the battery-specific mapping criteria.